 - Enhances bone and muscle health: Regular exercise helps to strengthen bones and muscles, improve balance and coordination, and reduce the risk of falls and fractures.

-- Improves sleep quality: Exercise has been shown to improve sleep quality and reduce the risk of sleep disorders.
+- Improves sleep quality: Exercise has been shown to enhance sleep quality and reduce the risk of sleep disorders.

 - Increases energy levels: Regular exercise helps to boost energy levels, reduce fatigue, and improve overall physical performance.

-- Improves brain function: Exercise has been shown to improve cognitive function, memory, and brain health.
+- Improves brain function: Exercise has improved cognitive function, memory, and brain health.